kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 sqlite3 qsos
 ```

-Now we have to create tables calles qsos within the qsos database.
+Now we need to create some tables within the qsos database.

-At the sqlite prompt, copy everything below and paste into the database.
+At the database prompt, copy everything below and paste it into the database.
 When done, hit *enter*.
 This will create a table named qsos and a table named spots.
 It will also create an index on the table qsos.

 ```
 CREATE TABLE qsos(